damklis/fb_group_manager/README.md

 In ```app.py``` insert your configuration data like Gmail etc.
 You can specify the headless option of webdriver (useful for debugging).

-Run the app with this commend.
+Run the app with this command.

 ```sh
 $ python -m fbm